oyoclass/python3-doc/doc/extralibs/flask.md

 <img src="../../assets/img/flask-new-folder-name.png" width="300px">

 Add a new file to your project and name it `welcome.html`.
-Paste the following HTML into the file then put it inside of your `templates` folder that we just created:
+Paste the following HTML into the file, then put it inside of the `templates` folder that we just created:

 ```html
 <!DOCTYPE html>